• The Warehouse Salon

 That's the sealing principle in action.
 You can't add moisture without a barrier to lock it in.
 Heavy oils don't fix dryness.
 Smart layering does.

-How Teagan Stopped Training Her Scalp to Overproduce Oil
+How to Stop Training Your Scalp to Overproduce Oil

-I had a client named Teagan who was washing her hair every single morning because it felt “gross” by afternoon.
+I had a client who was washing her hair every single morning because it felt "gross" by afternoon.
 I asked her to try stretching to every other day for just one week.

 She was skeptical but agreed to try.